Fromme-Birney Round Barn - Mullinville, Kansas

-I recently visited the Fromme-Birney Round Barn, south of Mullinville, Kansas, for the first time.
-The Round Barn was a pleasant surprise.
+I pleasantly surprised when I visited the Fromme-Birney Round Barn, south of Mullinville, Kansas, for the first time.
 Built in 1912, the 50 feet tall, 70 feet diameter, 16 sided barn was built in 1912 to hold draft horses.
 As the working horses were replaced by tractors, the "round" barn was used to store hay.

 The barn was listed as the Fromme-Birney Round Barn on the National Register of Historic Places in 1987, in 1993 it was given to the Kiowa County Historical Society and in 1995 the Fromme-Birney Barn was restored using a Heritage Trust Fund grant.